buefy/buefy/README.md

 > Buefy is a lightweight library of responsive UI components for [Vue.js](https://vuejs.org/) based on [Bulma](http://bulma.io/) framework and design.

-## About this fork
+## About this branch

-This fork (branch `vue-3`) is a version of Buefy that works with [Vue 3](https://v3.vuejs.org) (not with Vue 2).
+This branch `buefy-next` aims at being Buefy for [Vue 3](https://vuejs.org).
-The branch `vue-3` has departed from the then latest commit [#b6233b9c335d99cf688ee2a3b9c61fd26a92a182](https://github.com/buefy/buefy/commit/b6233b9c335d99cf688ee2a3b9c61fd26a92a182) on the `dev` branch.
+The branch departed from the latest commit [#b6233b9c335d99cf688ee2a3b9c61fd26a92a182](https://github.com/buefy/buefy/commit/b6233b9c335d99cf688ee2a3b9c61fd26a92a182) on the [`dev`](https://github.com/buefy/buefy/tree/dev) branch as of July 4, 2023.

-Please note that this branch was previously based on the version `0.9.21`, though, it has been **completely rebased** from the latest `dev` branch as of Jul 4, 2023.

-### Migration goal
+### Initial migration goal

-The migration goal was to make the documentation page of every component work.
+The initial migration goal was to make the documentation page of every component work, and it was achieved.
 Some features not used in the documentation pages may not work.
-Please refer to [MIGRATION-NOTE.md](./MIGRATION-NOTE.md) for more details about what challenges I faced.
+Please refer to [MIGRATION-NOTE.md](./MIGRATION-NOTE.md) for more details about what challenges we faced.

+Due to focusing on the documentation pages:
-**Unit tests have not been touched at all**.
+- **Unit tests have not been updated at all**.
+- **Extensions have not migrated**.

-**Server-side-rendering has neither been tested**.
+- **Server-side-rendering has neither been tested**.

 ### Breaking changes